m-lab/website/_pages/privacy.md

 * public-facing Internet Protocol (IP) address of the client that conducted the measurement; and
 * the date and time of the test.

-The user's IP address and time of the test are necessary to understand and describe experiment results.
+The IP address and time of the test are necessary to understand and describe experiment results.

 _c.
 Metadata_